What type of campsite is Crosthwaite?

 The toilets were always lovely and clean and stocked.
 We thought the site was lovely and spacious and not over occupied, leaving amply space between pitches worked well.

-Showers: single sex communal showers in the school next to the fields.
-They are open in the morning and the late afternoon and it takes about 5 minutes to walk from the campsite to the school.
+Single sex communal showers in the school next to the fields.
+They are open in the morning and the late afternoon and it takes about 5 minutes to walk from the campsite to the school in weeks 2 and 3.

 You will need your own toiletries, towel and you may prefer to wear a swimming costume.

 We ask you to respect the privacy of others by not taking camera phones into the showers.
 The school have also stipulated that you should not plug any hair dryers, hair straighteners, razors, phones or similar into the school sockets as the school has not tested them.